0day-ci/linux/Documentation/filesystems/proc.rst

- CapEff                      bitmap of effective capabilities CapBnd                      bitmap of capabilities bounding set CapAmb                      bitmap of ambient capabilities NoNewPrivs                  no_new_privs, like prctl(PR_GET_NO_NEW_PRIV, ...)
+ CapEff                      bitmap of effective capabilities CapBnd                      bitmap of capabilities bounding set CapAmb                      bitmap of ambient capabilities SecBits                     numerical value of secbits (with text summary:
+                             see include/uapi/linux/securebits.h for key).
+ NoNewPrivs                  no_new_privs, like prctl(PR_GET_NO_NEW_PRIV, ...)
  Seccomp                     seccomp mode, like prctl(PR_GET_SECCOMP, ...)
  Speculation_Store_Bypass    speculative store bypass mitigation status